DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/14scottgivesmeanassignment.md

 But let’s get one thing clear: within the web development scene, it doesn’t matter if politeness is a manner exercised in a web developer’s daily life.
 It’s a globally recognized strategy for building a platform.
-If he doesn’t make his product speak politely to the user, in order to get the so desired bits, the product is at risk of sounding either too feminine or too authoritative—the two tones that, by 2022’s default, carry the risk of the user’s flight mode.
+If he doesn’t make his product speak politely to the user in order to get the so desired bits, the product is at risk of sounding either too feminine or too authoritative—the two tones that, by 2022’s default, carry the risk of the user’s flight mode.
 Let’s deconstruct these web